Redocly/redocly-cli/docs/commands/build-docs.md

 --output, -o | string | Sets the path and name of the output file.
 The default value is `redoc-static.html`.
 --title | string | Sets the page title.
 --disableGoogleFont | boolean | Disables Google fonts.
 The default value is `false`.
---cdn | boolean | Uses the CDN pointing to the latest version of Redoc.
-If not enabled, the Redoc version is selected from Redocly CLI's associated dependency (and to update Redoc requires updating the CLI and building the docs again).
-The default value is `false`.
 --template, -t | string | Uses custom [Handlebars](https://handlebarsjs.com/) templates to render your OpenAPI definition.
 --templateOptions | string | Adds template options you want to pass to your custom Handlebars template.
 To add options, use dot notation.
 --theme.openapi | string | Customizes your output using [Redoc functionality options](https://redocly.com/docs/api-reference-docs/configuration/functionality/) or [Redoc theming options](https://redocly.com/docs/api-reference-docs/configuration/theming/).